mathieu-sousou/vr-video-player/README.md

 Currently only works with stereo video and equirectangular cube maps (youtube 360 videos) when used for vr videos, but if the vr video player is launched with the `--plane` option then you can view the video as a regular video in vr without depth (like a cinema).

+You can view videos directly in the VR headset or as an overlay in the SteamVR menu if you use the --overlay option.

 ## Note
-Might now work when using a compositor such as picom when using the glx backend (when capturing a window).
+Might not work when using a compositor such as picom when using the glx backend (when capturing a window).

 # Building
 Run `./build.sh` or if you are running Arch Linux, then you can find it on aur under the name vr-video-player-git (`yay -S vr-video-player-git`).\
-Dependencies needed when building using `build.sh`: `glm, glew, sdl2, openvr, libx11, libxcomposite, libxfixes, libmpv`.
+Dependencies needed when building using `build.sh`: `glm, glew, sdl2, openvr, libx11, libxcomposite, libxfixes, libmpv, libxdo (xdotool)`.

 # How to use
 vr-video-player has two options.
 Either capture a window and view it in vr (works only on x11) or a work-in-progress built-in mpv option.